ghc/ghc/doc/markup.rst

     all the extensions implied by it won't.
 All enabled extensions will be rendered, including those implied by their more powerful versions.

+``print-explicit-runtime-reps``
+    Print type variables that have kind ``RuntimeRep``.
+By default, these are defaulted to ``LiftedRep`` so that end users don't have to see the underlying levity polymorphism.
+This flag is analogous to GHC's ``-fprint-explicit-runtime-reps`` flag.

 .. _markup: